nhejazi/talk_h2osl_thw/README.md

-# "Ensemble (Machine) Learning with Super Learner and H2O in R"
+# "Ensemble Learning with Super Learner and H2O in R"

 > Materials for a presentation given at a meeting of The Hacker Within, at the
 > University of California, Berkeley